When is an apple not an apple?

 If you could do all that, then you could calculate the TCO of your storage needs.

-Pure as-a-Service™ delivers just that.
+Evergreen//One™ delivers just that.

-Pure as-a-Service is OPEX-based, pay-as-you-go storage-as-a-service (STaaS) offering that transforms your enterprise storage environment into a highly efficient storage utility.
+Evergreen//One is OPEX-based, pay-as-you-go storage-as-a-service (STaaS) offering that transforms your enterprise storage environment into a highly efficient storage utility.
 It supports block, file, and object storage services that you can deploy on-premises, in a co-location facility, and in the public cloud.

 We’re not comparing apples to apples.
 On the face of it, TCO for your storage may seem like a simple case of comparing a CAPEX “apple” to an OPEX “apple,” but it couldn’t be more different.